fabiand/drafts/appliance.md

 The creation of a VM from an Appliance is similar to creating one from a GI.
 The key differences is:
-VM boilerplate is provided, and not generated (as in GI)
+VM boilerplate is provided, and not generated (as in GI).

 This allows to specify all details of a VM as part of the metadata.
 Including additional disks, networks etc.

-GI Creation Flow
+From GI Creation Flow
 1. Given a `DataSource`
 2. System reads Preference and InstanceType from `DataSource`
 3. System generates a VM boilerplate with Pref and IT
 4. System creates VM
+   Optional: System offers user opportunity to modify VM i.e storage class

-Appliance Creation Flow
+From Appliance Creation Flow
 1. Given a `DataSource`
 2. System reads _VM boilerplate_ from `DataSource`
 3. System _completes the provided VM boilerplate_
 4. System creates VM
+   Optional: System offers user opportunity to modify VM i.e storage class

+### Appliance Objects

+An Appliance consist of the following in-cluster objects:
+- DataSource / Golden Image
+- Optional: DVs, PVCs tied with an owner reference to the Golden Image

 ## Examples